openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

   -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU, GPU, FPGA, HDDL, MYRIAD or HETERO is acceptable.
-The sample will look for a suitable plugin for device specified.
+The demo will look for a suitable plugin for device specified.
 Default value is CPU -m_upsample MODEL_UPSAMPLE, --model_upsample MODEL_UPSAMPLE
                         Path to WaveRNN`s part for mel-spectrogram upsampling